 Mr David Redhead

-I have been a parent governor at Kirklevington since January 2015 and form part of the School Improvement committee and the Finance committee.
+I have been a parent governor at Kirklevington since January 2015 and form part of the School Improvement, Finance and Headteacher appraisal committee.
 As a parent of 2 children that attend this wonderful school, I thoroughly enjoy actively shaping their education and meeting the challenges that the governor role brings.
 Being a governor at Kirklevington is about working hand-in-hand with the fantastic team of teaching and support staff, as well as the parents to ensure we consistently deliver high educational standards to each child in a safe and welcoming environment.

-In my spare time I enjoy spending time with my two fabulous kids, travelling and cooking/eating good food.
-I am also a keen fundraiser for good causes and have raised over £10000 since 2011 by completing the Great North Run, a Skydive, freefall abseils from the Transporter and Forth Rail Bridges and the Stockton River Rat Race.
+In my spare time I enjoy spending time with my three fabulous kids, travelling and cooking/eating good food.
+I am also a keen fundraiser for good causes and have raised over £12000 since 2011.

 Mrs Justine Moralee